Timeline of the COVID-19 pandemic in Alberta: September

-However, it was also announced that the province will support a proof of vaccination requirement (termed as the "Restrictions Exemption Program"), which will allow businesses (besides retail establishments) and events to be exempt from these public health orders provided that they require patrons 12 and older to present proof of vaccination or a recent negative COVID-19 test.
+However, it was also announced that the province would support a proof of vaccination requirement (termed as the "Restrictions Exemption Program"), which would allow businesses (besides retail establishments) and events to be exempt from these public health orders provided that they require patrons 12 and older to present proof of vaccination or a recent negative COVID-19 test.
 Kenney stated that the provincial government was reluctant to introduce such a scheme due to privacy concerns, but that "the government's first obligation must be to avoid large numbers of preventable deaths.
 We must deal with the reality that we are facing.
 We cannot wish it away.
 Morally, ethically and legally, the protection of life must be our paramount concern."

 The daily case count exceeded 1,600, the number of hospitalization was over 1,130.
 By September 20 the number of active cases was much more than twice as many as any other province or territory.